yasutakatou/webcamops/README.md

 python record.py
 ```

-This command activates the recording code.
+This code is recording your figure to picture file.
 Two arguments.
-The X and Y size of the camera image.You can define up to 9 from 1-9.
+The X and Y size of the camera. (default: x = 300, y = 300)
-The camera and the filtered video will be displayed at the same time, so make sure that the shadow is displayed.
+After running, The camera and the filtered video will be displayed at the same time.
+You save data by press key .You can define up to 9 from 1-9.

 Annotated dataset is ready.<br>
 ![annotation2](https://github.com/yasutakatou/handmouse/blob/pic/annotation3.png)<br>

-Define the operation in the config file.<br>
+Second, define the operation in the config file.<br>
 It is in csv format.
 It is defined by **the image file name and operation**.

 ```